aheckmann/node-ses/README.md

     `key` - AWS key
     `secret` - AWS secret
     `amazon` - AWS end point.
-Defaults to `https://email.us-east-1.amazonaws.com` `resultType` - `json` or `xml` (defaults to 'xml' for backwards compatibility)
+Defaults to `https://email.us-east-1.amazonaws.com`

 The `sendEmail` method transports your message to the AWS SES service.
-If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is a direct translation of the XML error Amazon provides.
-Note that possible aws error response will be translated to an object even if _resultType_ is set to `xml` (for backwards compatibility).
+If Amazon returns an HTTP status code that's less than `200` or greater than or equal to 400, we will callback with an `err` object that is directly the _Error_ element of aws error response.

 See [Error Handling](#error-handling) section below for details on the structure of returned errors.

 Check for errors returned since a 400 status is not uncommon.

-The `data` returned in the callback is the HTTP body returned by Amazon.
-The HTTP request asks Amazon to return the data in format specified by the _resultType_ option that can be given to client constructor or sendEmail method.
-If _resultType_ is `xml` (default) then it will be XML.
-If _resultType_ is `json`, it will be object.
+The `data` returned in the callback is an object containing the parsed Amazon json response.

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.